stanford-crfm/levanter/README.md

 This will train a GPT2-nano model on the [WikiText-2](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) dataset.
 You can change the dataset by changing the `dataset` field in the config file.

-The config file is a [Pyrallis](https://github.com/eladrich/pyrallis) config file.
-Pyrallis is yet-another yaml-to-dataclass library.
+For more information about the various configuration options, please see the [Training Getting Started](docs/Getting-Started-Training.md) guide.
-You can use `--help` or poke around other configs to see all the options available to you.
+You can also use `--help` or poke around other configs to see all the options available to you.

 #### Training on a TPU Cloud VM